Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for scalar mesons

-Using again the relationship $M^2_5 = (\Delta - p) (\Delta + p - 4)$, now identifying $M_5$ with the scalar meson bulk mass, the index of the $p-$form with the total angular momentum ($p=J=0$) for the scalar meson and $\Delta$ with their conformal dimension, which is $\Delta = 3$ since each quark contributes with $3/2$.
-Finally one can rewrite Eq.\eqref{eq_4} with $M_5^2=-3$ as:
+Employing the relationship $M^2_5 = (\Delta - p) (\Delta + p - 4)$, and identifying $M_5$ as the scalar meson bulk mass, the index of the $p-$form with the total angular momentum ($p=J=0$) for the scalar meson and $\Delta$ depicts the conformal dimension, which is $\Delta = 3$, as each quark contributes with $3/2$.
+Finally, we rewrite Eq.\eqref{eq_4} with $M_5^2=-3$ as:

 where $B(z) = - 3 A(z)$.
-Solving numerically \eqref{eq_sm} with the warp factor constant $k$ now identified with $k_{\rm sm}=-0.332^2$ GeV$^2$ we get the masses compatible with the family of the scalar meson $f_0$, with $I^GJ^{PC} = 0^+(0^{++})$, as can be seen in table \ref{t3}.
-Note that the error presented in last column of Table \ref{t3} ($\% M$) is the error defined by:
+Solving \eqref{eq_sm} numerically with the warp factor constant $k$ identified as $k_{\rm sm}=-0.332^2$ GeV$^2$, we obtain the masses compatible with the family of the scalar meson $f_0$, with $I^GJ^{PC} = 0^+(0^{++})$, as indicated in table \ref{t3}.
+The error presented in last column of Table \ref{t3} ($\% M$) is the error defined by:

-where $\delta O_i$ are the deviations between the data ($M_{\rm exp}$) and the model prediction ($M_{\rm th}$).
-Throughout the text, in the cases where the experimental data comes as an interval, as the $f_0(1370)$ state, we use the the average value of the interval to evaluate the deviations.
-We also compute the total r.m.s error defined by:
+where $\delta O_i$ depicts the deviations between the data ($M_{\rm exp}$) and the model prediction ($M_{\rm th}$).
+Throughout the text, in the cases where the experimental is provided at intervals, as the $f_0(1370)$ state, we use the average value of the interval to evaluate the deviations.
+We moreover compute the total r.m.s error defined by:

 where $N$ and $N_p$ are the number of measurements and parameters, respectively.
-From \eqref{rms} one finds that $\delta_{rms} = 3.77 \%$ for table \ref{t3}.
+From Eq. \eqref{rms} we find that $\delta_{rms} = 3.77 \%$ for table \ref{t3}.

-From Table \ref{t3} we plotted a Chew-Frautschi plane here represented as $ n \times m^2$, where $n$ is holographic radial excitation and $m^2$ is the squared scalar meson mass represented by the dots (our model) or squares (PDG) in figure \ref{sm}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for the scalar meson $f_0$ family, so that:
+Using the data from Table \ref{t3}, we plotted a Chew-Frautschi plane represented as $ n \times m^2$, where $n$ is the holographic radial excitation and, $m^2$ is the squared scalar meson mass represented by the dots (our model) or squares (PDG) in figure \ref{sm}.
+Using a standard linear regression method we obtain the experimental and theoretical Regge trajectories for the scalar meson $f_0$ family, such that:

-The authors in Refs. \cite{Gherghetta:2009ac, Kelley:2011ds} within a holographic softwall model also computed the masses for $f_0$ meson family and derived its Regge trajectory slightly different from Eq. (\ref{RT_sm980_1}).
-This can be possible explained since the data selection scenarios in these references are different from the current work.
-In these references it was included the scalar meson $f_0(500)$, and possibly, this might cause the slightly difference of the slope and the intercept if compared to ours.
+The authors of Refs. \cite{Gherghetta:2009ac, Kelley:2011ds} within a holographic softwall model likewise computed the masses for the $f_0$ meson family and derived its Regge trajectory slightly differently from Eq. (\ref{RT_sm980_1}).
+This can be explained, as the data selection scenarios in these references are different from the current study.
+In these past studies, the scalar meson $f_0(500)$ was included, which might have caused the slight difference of the slope and the intercept compared to our study.